The Hollywood strikes are over. Here's when you could see your favorite stars and shows return

 But the tentative agreement — which both sides say include extraordinary provisions — means that more than six months of labor strife in the film and television industries is drawing to a close.
 Soon, tens of thousands of entertainment sector workers could get back to work.
 And popular franchises, like “Deadpool,” “Abbott Elementary” and “The Last of Us,” will be a step closer to returning to screens.

 Hollywood loves a happy ending.
-The actors strike might provide that, though there's still the chance of strike sequels in the months ahead.
+The actors strike deal might provide that — though there's still the chance of strike sequels in the months ahead.

 Here's some of what will happen next: